badhon495/BRACU_Life/README.md

-### Welcome, Brave Coders!
+### Welcome, Brave Bracuian!

-Here lies the treasure trove of all things coding for this course.
+Here lies the treasure trove of coding part of a course.
 For those who seek the arcane wisdom of theory, venture forth to [This Link](https://relieved-colony-a7f.notion.site/BRACU-Resource-00424ae06e1043c7afd3e37d0e92b82d?pvs=4).

 May these resources be the wind beneath your coding wings!